 “We?”
 Roman asked despite his natural inclination to keep back.

-“James, Pete and myself.”
-Jacko said quietly.
+“James, Pete and I,” Jacko said quietly.
 “Ella got us into it when we came back.”

-Roman flinched at mention of Ella and the other men of his unit They were reminders of a past he didn’t want.
+Roman flinched at the mention of Ella again let alone the other men of his unit They were reminders of a past he didn’t want.

 “Ella.”
 He breathed her name like a sigh and paused looking up at Jacko.
 “She single?” he asked against his will.